lance/lance.github.io/src/words/immutability.md

 ## This is just the beginning

-There is a lot of territory to cover with the `immutable.js` package, which I won't get into here.
-But I encourage you to read futher.
+When I started writing this post, it was primarily as a learning experience for myself.
+My friend's friendly jab got me interested in learning about immutable data in JavaScript, and how to apply these techniques to my own code.
+What I really learned is that, while immutable systems have benefits, there are a lot of hurdles to jump through when writing code this way in JavaScript.
+Using a high-quality package like `immutable.js` is a good way to address these complexities.

+I don't think I will immediately change all of my existing packages to use these techniques.
+But now I have a new tool in my tool box, and this exploration has opened my eyes to the benefits of thinking about data in new ways.
+If any of this has peaked your interest, I encourage you to read futher.
 Topics such as nested data structures, merging data from multiple values, and collections are all worth exploring.
 Find below links for additional reading.

 * `immutable.js` documentation: http://facebook.github.io/immutable-js/docs/#/
 * Persistent data structures: http://en.wikipedia.org/wiki/Persistent_data_structure